 Job Information Job title The job's file name.
 Sender The user that sent the file to print.
-Show Click one of the icon types (Information, Warning, or Error) to view or not view (toggle) those message types in the Job History window. Туре There are three types of messages: Information ▲ Warning G Error Date & Time The date and time on which the message was emitted (the time stamp).
+Show Click one of the icon types (Information, Warning, or Error) to view or not view (toggle) those message types in the Job History window. Туре There are three types of messages: Information Warning Error Date & Time The date and time on which the message was emitted (the time stamp).
 Stage The stage in the workflow-for example, System or Process.
 Message The message text.

-Handling alerts and failed jobs
+Handling alerts and frozen jobs

-If your job has failed, you can view an alert message about the failed job.
+If your job has failed or is frozen, you can view an alert message about the failed or frozen job.

-- 1. In the workspace, do one of the following: - In the Storage area click the failed icon that appears next to the frozen job. - Select the job with the failed icon and then click the Alert button Q on the toolbar.
+- 1. In the workspace, do one of the following: - ∘ In the Print Queue, click the frozen icon ▲ that appears next to the frozen job. - In the Storage area click the failed icon o that appears next to the frozen job. - Select the job with the failed or frozen icon and then click the Alert button on the toolbar.

-If you clicked the failed icon, the following message appears.
+If you clicked the frozen or failed icon, the following message appears.